drewrush/Security/README.md

 Table of Contents
 =================

-01. MaxL Commands for the Current Server
+1. MaxL Commands for the Current Server
-02. The Batch File
+2. The Batch File
-03. Auto.mxl
+3. Auto.mxl
-04. Perl Scripts
+4. Perl Scripts
+5. Application and Database Filtering
-05. Notes on Usage
+6. Notes on Usage

-01. MaxL Commands for the Current Server
+1. MaxL Commands for the Current Server
 =========================================
 There are five MaxL commands that provide an administrator with information about the security settings for an Essbase Server.
 They are: